AbeOmor/Spark-in-AzureML/Spark/v2-example/dataprep/README.md

 * Add the 'numpy' as a conda dependency
 * Add the needed Spark packages and repos

+BUG:
+For AzureML-PySpark-MmlSpark-0.15 we need to update the MML Spark container: mcr.microsoft.com/mmlspark/release:0.15

 Run this SDK code to register
 ```python
 from azureml.core.environment import Environment